freh-g/genopyc/docs/source/usage.md

-    query_list (list): List of gene identifiers to be mapped. source (str): Source Id of the gene identifiers. target (str): Target Id to which the gene identifiers will be mapped.
+    query_list (list): List of gene identifiers to be mapped. source (str): Source Id of the gene identifiers. target (str): Target Id to which the gene identifiers will be mapped. return_not_mapped (bool, default: False): print the genes that weren't mapped

 Returns:
     list: List of gene identifiers mapped to the target namespace.